 Bordetella pertussis is the type of bacteria which causes whooping cough.
 It infects the airways and destroys the cells responsible for clearing mucus and other debris.
 This results in an infection associated with a severe prolonged cough and typical "whoop."
 The cough can last for more than

 two months and typically causes severe illness in the very young and very old.
+Recently recommendations were added to administer boosters to adolescents.

 Polio is caused by a virus.
 It can cause paralysis of the legs and chest, making walking and breathing difficult or impossible.